 While the desert rose tends to be fairly pest resistant, aphids can be a persistent problem for the plant.

-It’s a good idea for any gardener to know how to deal with aphids on desert rose when an infestation arises.
+It’s a good idea for any gardener to know how to deal with aphids on all types of desert rose when an infestation arises.

 What Are Aphids?

 Aphids are a common garden pest that affect households nationwide.
 They are small enough to get into well-sealed homes and greenhouses.

 They rarely grow larger than ⅛” long.
 While some have wings, other species rely on hitchhiking or jumping to find a new home.

 Your desert rose is most at risk of an aphid infestation in warm weather, as the pests tend to prefer summer months.
 It is possible to see aphids on your plants year-round, depending on where you live.

 An aphid infestation can grow out of hand fast!
 It is important to tackle any aphid attack as early on as possible.